 So, if team A has 3.0 odds and team B has 9.0 odds, team A is more likely to win because their MD betting odds are lower.
 If team B wins, though, you win much more money.

-Different types of bets in Maryland
+Different types of odds in Maryland

 There are numerous ways to place a bet.
 The most common online bets placed at sportsbooks in Maryland are straight bets or parlay bets.
 In addition, there are also futures and over/under bets, and many more.
 And in this section, we will go through the different betting options and what differentiates them.